Learn how to make delicious apple pies and bake them straight from your freezer!

 Don’t get caught up in trying to make your homemade pie look like the ones in stores.
 That’s silly.
 Why do we cheapen a homemade baked good by trying to make it look store bought?
 Get in there and make that thing look homely and homemade and be proud of it!

 Now you need to seal and freeze these pies right skippy like!

 How to Freeze: I place the plastic lid that came with the pie plate on top and then put it in a FoodSaver bag and vacuum seal it.
-This is the absolute best way to seal the pies if you have a FoodSaver available to you.
 If you don’t, wrap them very heavily in aluminum foil (several layers) and freeze immediately no matter how you seal it.

 Storage Time: If you wrapped in foil, bake pies within one to three months for optimum freshness.
 If you sealed in a FoodSaver bag, try to bake within 6 months to a year.
 These are my own personal guidelines, feel free to decide for yourself what time frame you think is best.